SparkPost/support-docs/articles/user-guide/alerts.md

 * Week over Week change: A percent change from one week to the next, positive or negative.

 Filter what the alert tracks by:
-* Subaccounts: Track Master and all subaccounts, any subaccount, or any number of specific subaccounts.
+* Subaccounts: Track Master and all subaccounts, any subaccount, or specific subaccounts.
 * Facet of your score:
-  * IP Pools: Any number of IP pools
+  * IP Pools
+  * Sending Domains
   * Mailbox Providers: Pick any number of popular mailbox providers from [this list](#header-mailbox-providers).
-  * Sending Domains: Any number of your sending domains.

 ### Monthly Sending Limit
 Monthly sending limit alerts trigger when your usage hits a specified percentage of your monthly sending limit.